 Improving your overall posture is going to take even more time.
 Working slowly with these poses and movements are the key.
 Even though your pain from your shoulders may disappear you should continue to strengthen your entire body to reduce any future injury from occurring.

-Strengthening your muscles is going to help you reverse your poor posture.
+Strengthening your muscles is going to help you reverse your poor posture and help relieve pain between the shoulder blades.
 Each and every one of these poses is going to help you accomplish this goal.